LATTE: Application Oriented Social Network Embedding

 \subsection{Heterogeneous Social Network Embedding Model}

-Slightly different from the embedding problems of other types of data, like images or text, the nodes in networks are extensively connected, which will create extra ``constraints'' on the embedding feature vectors of the nodes learned from the attribute information, i.e., strongly connected nodes have closer representations.
-In this part, we will provide the description of the raw features extracted from the heterogeneous network, and the isolated embedding model.
+Slightly different from the embedding problems of other types of data, like images or text, the nodes in networks are extensively connected, which will create extra constraints on the embedding feature vectors of the nodes learned from the raw input information, i.e., strongly connected nodes have similar representations.
+In this part, we will provide the descriptions of the raw features extracted from the heterogeneous network, and the isolated embedding model.
 The ``\textit{Collective Autoencoder}'' model and the ``proximity constraints'' will be introduced in Section~\ref{subsec:embedding_model} in detail.